erpnext/foundation/foundation/www/faq.md

 #### 11. I want to sell ERPNext in my brand name, will you do that?

 ERPNext is our brand and identity.
-All work we do will be under the brand name of ERPNext and Frappe.
+All work we do will be under the brand name of ERPNext and Frappé.
 If you want to disguise this as your work, you are free to do it, but don't expect any help from us.
 If you are using our help documentation, you must attribute us publicly because the documentation is licensed as [Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/us/)

 [Check why you should not rebrand ERPNext.](https://frappe.io/blog/general/why-you-should-not-rebrand-erpnext)